-4.2 Basic Information for Post Office Box Service
+4.1 Basic Information for PO Box Service

-4.2.1 Purpose
+4.1.1 Purpose

-Post Office box service is a premium service offered for a fee to any customer requiring more than free carrier delivery or general delivery and for no fee to customers who are not eligible for carrier delivery.
-The service allows a customer to obtain mail during the hours the box lobby is open or access is otherwise available.
-Post Office box service is provided only through receptacles owned or operated by the USPS or its agents.
-Post Office box service does not include alternate means of delivery established to replace, simplify, or extend carrier delivery service.
-A postmaster and a box customer may not make any agreement that contravenes the regulations on Post Office box service or its fees.
+Post Office Box (PO Box) service is a premium service offered for a fee (See Notice 123-Price List) to any customer and for no fee to customers who are not eligible for carrier delivery (also see 4.5.2).
+The service allows a customer to obtain mail during the hours the box lobby is open or access is otherwise available and is provided only through receptacles owned or operated by the USPS or its agents.
+PO Box service does not include alternate means of delivery established to replace or extend carrier delivery service.
+A postmaster (or designee) and a box customer may not make any agreement that contravenes the regulations on PO Box service or its fees.
+Competitive PO Box service (see 4.5.4) is available in designated postal locations and offers service enhancements for PO Box customers.

-4.2.2 Definition
+4.1.2 Definition